 With the children it is preferable to speak in English.
 English is still the second language of India.
 Having good spoken English is a sign of a good education and many of the larger firms will expect all their staff to be fluent.

 What visa do I need?

-All volunteers holding British passports participating on unpaid volunteering in India, regardless of institution or sending organisation require an employment visa or now more commonly an ‘entry visa’ which lasts for up to 6 months.
+All volunteers holding British passports participating on unpaid volunteering in India, regardless of institution or sending organisation require an ‘entry visa’ which lasts for up to 6 months.
 A tourist visa is not permitted for any stay at the school and immigration police do make regular visits to check all volunteers are on the correct visas.
 Having a tourist visa may require leaving the country on a 72 hour deportation order – not recommended!

 We will help you at no charge with the required letters to make your application.
 If you hold another passport, contact your nearest India Embassy or official India visa agency for advice as requirements can vary for different nationalities.
 If you have any questions on this or any other visas please contact us.

 What jabs do I need?

 Jabs will be needed for any trip to India.
 Please visit our jabs section for advice on India travel preparation and what to look out for to stay safe.

 What is the money?